Where to See July 4 Fireworks In and Around L.A. This Year

 WHERE: Castaic Lake Headquarters, 32132 Castaic Lake Drive, Castaic

 WHAT: True to its name, Boat Cinema will present movie screenings literally on Castaic Lake every Friday, Saturday and Sunday this summer.
 You can rent an electric mini boat that seats up to five people or watch from the shore.
-Either way, over the holiday weekend you can watch Jaws (July 1 and 2) and Top Gun (July 3).
+Either way, over the holiday weekend you can watch Hamilton (June 30), Sandlot (July 1), and Armageddon:25-Year Anniversary (July 2).

 July 4th Fireworks Spectacular at the Hollywood Bowl